AllenSWDB/allenswdb.github.io/databook/background/Neuropixels-electrophysiology.md

   for the same number of electrodes, permitting longer recording sessions with maintained tissue integrity.

-## Spike Sorting: Isolating Discrete Action Potentials from Continuous Voltage Recordings
+## Spike sorting: isolating discrete action potentials from continuous voltage recordings

 While extracellular recordings allow us to eavesdrop on these neuronal conversations, the signals we obtain are typically a mixture of multiple